SP4567/webpage/README.md

 # webpage
-Contains code for the building a basic webpage
+Contains code for developing a basic webpage